timgent/data-flare/docs-source/arbchecks.md

 in a metric.
 Sometimes you will want to do data quality checks that are less performant and more flexible, and certainly the performance hit can be worth it if you catch many more data quality issues.

-There are 3 types of check included in SDQ that let you do arbitrary checks:
+There are 3 types of check included in Flare that let you do arbitrary checks:

 1) ArbSingleDsCheck - perform a check on a single dataset
 2) ArbDualDsCheck - perform a check on a pair of datasets